Djlavoy/craftapedia/HowTo/H2MinecraftUbuntuDesktop.md

 $ apt-get install default-jdk
 ```

-Now follow these steps to install Minecraft.
+Now follow these steps to install the Minecraft Client.

 ##Step One: